 - Use the default values (Object and Fill enabled) and click OK.

 Your Datylon object is now a set of regular grouped Illustrator objects.
-In the Illustrator Layers panel, you'll see one or multiple <Group> layers, <Clip Group> layers and one <Clipping Path> Layer.
+In the Illustrator Layers panel, you'll see one or multiple <Group>, <Clip Group> and <Clipping Path> layers.

 - Keep the object selected, go to Object > Ungroup and ungroup all those <Group> layers one by one.
-Easiest is to use the shortcut Shift+Cmd+G (Mac) or Shift+Ctrl+G (Windows) until all the <Group> layers disappear and you are only left with one or more <Clip Group> layers and the <Clipping path> layer.
+Easiest is to use the shortcut Shift+Cmd+G (Mac) or Shift+Ctrl+G (Windows) until all the <Group> layers disappear and you are only left with one or more <Clip Group> and <Clipping path> layers.

 - Keep everything selected and go to Object > Clipping Mask > Release.
-Repeat this as needed until all <Clip Group> layers disappear.
+Repeat this as needed until all <Clip Group> and <Clipping path> layers disappear.

 - Done!
 Now you can manipulate all the objects as you like.